GSA/digitalgov.gov/content/posts/2015/02/2015-02-13-dont-forget-the-long-tail-it-can-deliver-value.md

   - ammie-farraj-feijoo
 topics:
   - content
-  - Monthly Theme
+  - monthly-theme
-  - Our Work
+  - our-work
   - analytics
   - DigitalGov Search
-  - top tasks
+  - top-tasks
 ---

 Top tasks matter.
 Visitors come to your website with specific goals in mind.
 Using a [top-task methodology]({{< link "2014-07-02-using-top-tasks-to-be-top-notch-federal-reserve-board-usability-case-study.md" >}} "Using Top Tasks to be Top-Notch: Federal Reserve Board Usability Case Study") can be particularly useful when redesigning your homepage.
 But, top tasks aren’t the whole story.